-He turns around and there we are, face to face, and I say, "What are you
+He turns around and there we are, face to face, and I say, "What are you so happy about?"

 "It was a good Christmas," he says, all innocentlike, and I know he's not lying because you can't, but he's also not exactly answering me.